Manucar/ScheduGB/README.md

 # ScheduGB

-This project implements a simple round-robin task scheduler for the Nintendo Game Boy using C. It is designed to allow developers to manage multiple tasks in a cooperative multitasking environment on the Game Boy platform.
+This project implements a simple round-robin task scheduler for the Nintendo Game Boy using C. It is designed to allow developers to manage multiple tasks in a preempitve multitasking environment on the Game Boy platform.

 ## Prerequisites